Mclevesluna/Analyzing-unpaid-labour/README.md

 ## Conclusions

-This project underscores the need for policy changes to reduce and redistribute unpaid work.
-Key actions include:
+1**Call for Policy Action: This project highlights the urgent need for policy reforms to mitigate and equitably distribute unpaid work.** Essential actions include:
-- Advocating for paid jobs in the care economy.
+Promoting paid employment in the care sector.
-- Encouraging men to share care and domestic responsibilities.
+Encouraging equitable sharing of care and domestic duties among all genders.
-- Addressing global data gaps and improving ethical data sourcing.
+Addressing global data inconsistencies and enhancing ethical data collection practices.

-Integrating insights from data feminism, we highlight the importance of emotional and embodied experiences in data analysis to foster empathy and understanding in policymaking.
+Ethical Data Considerations: One major takeaway involves scrutinizing data ethics.
+The data collected for this project, like many international datasets, reveals inherent biases.
+Certain regions and countries are underrepresented, and data coverage varies.
+While privacy and transparency were upheld, as the data came from government surveys with no personal identifiers, the gaps and disparities in the data call for improved global data practices.

+2. **Analytical Approach: The project's analysis was exploratory, aiming to provoke thought rather than provide definitive answers.** The approach included:
+Descriptive statistics examining gender differences across regions in subsistence food production, volunteering, and informal care work.
+Trend analysis to observe how these disparities evolved over time, offering a dynamic view of gender inequality.
+The dashboards in the Annex illustrate these findings.

+3. **Integrating Data Feminism:** The importance of incorporating emotional and embodied experiences into data analysis.
+Emphasizing these dimensions can foster more empathetic and informed policymaking.
+The necessity of acknowledging and making visible the labor involved in data collection and analysis.
+This transparency ensures that data-driven decisions are accountable and resonate with the real experiences of the communities they affect.

+Interactive elements allow users to explore detailed data and adjust parameters.
+Although disability considerations were not addressed in this iteration, plans include adding ALT text for accessibility in future updates.

 ## References